apache/activemq-artemis/docs/user-manual/en/ha.md

 > **Note**
 >
-> Synchronization occurs in parallel with current network traffic so
+> In general, synchronization occurs in parallel with current network traffic so
 > this won't cause any blocking on current clients.
+However, there is a critical
+> moment at the end of this process where the replicating server must complete
+> the synchronization and ensure the replica acknowledges this completion.
+This
+> exchange between the replicating server and replica will block any journal
+> related operations.
+The maximum length of time that this exchange will block
+> is controlled by the `initial-replication-sync-timeout` configuration element.

 Replication will create a copy of the data at the backup.
 One issue to be aware of is: in case of a successful fail-over, the backup's data